 This course will focus on assisting students who need extra support in order to successfully complete English 101.
-This class will work concurrently with English 101 based on the appropriate placement scores and allow students to complete the gateway course with required to enroll)
+This class will work concurrently with English 101 based on the appropriate placement scores and allow students to complete the gateway course with additional instruction in grammar, usage, mechanics, and style.

-ENGL 100 Mechanics of Composition (3-0)
+ENGL 100 F Mechanics of Composition (3-0) 3 Credits